nabilxkhabir/AviVPS/README.md

 1. First, start the actions of Windows 10 System.
 2. Second, Go to https://dashboard.ngrok.com/status/tunnels and check if theres a one online tunnel running.
 3. Go to Windows Remote Desktop Connection app or Microsoft Remote Desktop software to connect to windows 10 VPS.
-4. Username For Windows RDP is `Administrator`
+4. Username For Windows RDP is `runneradmin`
 5. ENJOY!

 </details>